Social Work vs. Counseling Salary

 How Much Do Counselors Make?

-The next five sections look at these professions in more detail — providing states with top-earning counselors, typical work environments and career resources for each type of counselor.
+The next sections review these professions in more detail, providing states with top-earning counselors, typical work environments, and career resources for each type of counselor.

-How much do educational, guidance, school and vocational counselors make?
+How much do School and Career Counselors and Advisors make?

-Educational counselors earn the highest incomes in California, New Jersey, Massachusetts, Washington, and Maryland.
+Educational and career counselors earned the highest incomes in California, Washington, the District of Columbia, Alaska, and Massachusetts in 2024.

 If you’re interested in being a counselor in an education setting, start with this guide on how to become a school counselor, or browse our list of online master’s in school counseling programs.